I’ve lived in Alberta my whole life, in Edmonton for almost 20 years and I’d never been to Elk Island National Park until this past week.

 We did the loop & hit the playground.
 Then we walked up and checked out the old house.

 It was my favourite play date this summer and I highly recommend it!
 Be sure to check out their events page too.
-August 19 is the Bison Festival & the Beaver Hills Dark Sky Preserve’s 12th annual Star Party is coming up in September.
+They have sessions running every weekend over the summer.